MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 - Select users from a CSV file (one email address per line).
 - Microsoft Entra group-based targeting.

-We've found that campaigns where the targeted users are identified by Microsoft Entra groups are easier to manage.
+We find that campaigns where the targeted users are identified by Microsoft Entra groups are easier to manage.

+### Q: How many training modules are there?

+Currently, there are 94 built-in trainings on the [Training modules](attack-simulation-training-training-modules.md) page.

 ### Q: Are there any limits in targeting users while importing from a CSV or adding users?

 A: The limit for importing recipients from a CSV file or adding individual recipients to a simulation is 40,000.

 A recipient can be an individual user or a group.
-A group might contain hundreds or thousands of recipients, so an actual limit isn't placed on the number of individual users.
+A group might contain hundreds or thousands of recipients.
+The upper limit on the number of users is 400,000, but we recommend a limit of 200,000 users for each simulation for best performance.

 Managing a large CSV file or adding many individual recipients can be cumbersome.
 Using Microsoft Entra groups simplify the overall management of the simulation.

+> [!TIP]
+> Currently, shared mailboxes aren't supported in Attack simulation training.
+Simulations should target user mailboxes or groups containing user mailboxes.

 ### Q: Does Microsoft provide payloads in other languages?